Apply for a Nonimmigrant Visa

 How to Apply

-Make your appointment through www.ustraveldocs.com/in website or by telephoning the call center.
+Make your appointment through the UStraveldocs website or by telephoning the call center.
 Create a user account and make TWO appointments; one for finger-printing and photo at a Visa Application Center (VAC) and another for visa interview at the Embassy or Consulate.

 Carry with You to the Interview: